-Researchers from the Nordic Studies Center (CEN, Universite Laval, Quebec) have just documented two global warming events in Northern Quebec.
+Researchers from the Nordic Studies Center (CEN, Universite Laval, Quebec) have just documented two global warming events in northern Quebec.
 The first concerns the acceleration of permafrost melt in subarctic peatlands, and the second is the increase in the rate of vertical growth of trees at the edge of forests.

-In a recent issue of Geophysical Research Letters, researchers use accumulated data from a peat bog at the height of the parallel 56e east of Hudson Bay to describe the evolution of permafrost in this habitat.
+In a recent issue of Geophysical Research Letters, researchers use accumulated data from a peat bog at the level of the parallel 56e east of Hudson Bay to describe the evolution of permafrost in this habitat.

 Researchers used an 1957 aerial photo and field-collected data from visits every 10 years between 1973 and 2003.
 They found that the percentage of peatland occupied by permafrost went from 82% 1957 to 13% 2003.
 Its disappearance rate has doubled since 1993.
 According to the researchers, the main cause of this acceleration is the increase in precipitation in the form of snow; the snow cover protecting the soil against the freezing wave and buffering the temperature differences.
 The impact of peatland degradation on the greenhouse gas balance remains to be measured.